 Of course, that isn’t how it happened.
 It was considered a sacrilege to kill a Vestal, so those who were found guilty of incestum (breaking their vow of chastity) were taken to the Campus Sceleratus or “evil field” just inside the city walls of Rome where they descended a ladder into a subterranean pit.
 They were given enough food, water and light to last a few days.
-(If you’ve read my book Brides of Rome: A Novel of the Vestal Virgins, you’ll remember the plight of the Vestal Licinia.)

 This way of punishing a Vestal – bringing about her death without actually killing her – absolved the Roman people of guilt for the priestess’s death.
 Yes, it was a technicality; however, the ancient Romans were known for that kind of thing.

 Another misconception is that being buried alive was a common occurrence.
 Not so.
 In the thousand-plus years that the Temple of Vesta was active in the Roman Forum, only a handful of Vestals were ever killed in this way.